zonemaster/zonemaster/docs/public/specifications/test-zones/README.md

 There are some exceptions to the name of the test zone that are identified here:
 1. If the test zone is the root, then the name is `.`.
-2. If the test zone is a TLD zone, then the the name is `<scenario name>-<test case name>`.
+2. If the test zone is a TLD zone, then the name is `<scenario name>-<test case name>`.
 Note that hyphen "-" is used between the parts to create one label.
 E.g. `no-mx-tld-zone09`.
 In practice such a TLD can never be in conflict with real TLDs in the public DNS tree, especially